find your perfect postgrad program

 Find postgraduate programs in PERFORMING ARTS

-Modules covered in a Performing Arts Masters
+Modules covered in a performing arts masters

 Masters in Performing Arts

-A Masters Degree in Performing Arts provides students with the framework required to stretch and explore their own creativity alongside an expert teaching team.
+A masters degree in performing arts provides students with the framework required to stretch and explore their own creativity alongside an expert teaching team.

 The exact course content and modules covered will depend on the university and the course chosen.
 Students can often tailor-make their own courses and pick optional modules that are of interest.
-Some examples of Masters in Performing Arts courses include Performing Shakespeare MA, Digital Theatre MA, Choreographing Live Art MA, Physical Actor Training MA, and Songwriting and Performance MA.

-While all courses differ from one another, many full-time masters degrees have approximately five or six modules which are taken over the course of a year.
-These modules cover the history and cultural implications of the performance type which is being studied, as well as approaches to performance and an in-depth exploration of performance styles.
-Students will be required to work on a solo project performance piece which will be showcased at the end of the course.
-A journal article and possible conference paper is required by some institutions in order to successfully complete the course.
+While all courses differ from one another in terms of content covered, many full-time masters degrees have approximately five or six modules which are taken over the course of one year.
+These modules cover the history and cultural implications of the performance type, which is being studied, as well as approaches to performance and an in-depth exploration of performance styles.

-Qualifications required for an MA in Performing Arts
+Qualifications required for an MA in performing arts

-Students wanting to take a Masters in Performing Arts course will need to hold a bachelors degree, preferably in a performance-related field such as theatre, visual design, music studies, dance or maybe even fine art.
+Performing arts masters degreeStudents wanting to study a masters degree in performing arts course will need to hold a bachelors degree, preferably in a performance-related field such as theatre, visual design, music studies, dance or maybe even fine art.
 Some universities will also require the student to showcase their talents through a live or recorded audition.

-Additional requirements, such as an in-person interview, a letter of recommendation, a portfolio of work and a goal statement may also be required by some institutions.
+Additional requirements, such as an in-person interview, a letter of recommendation, a portfolio of work and a goal statement, may also be required by some institutions.

 International students whose first language is not English will need to demonstrate competence in speaking, reading and writing English, sometimes through taking an IELTS test.